MehdiZonjy/json-transqlify/README.md

           - column: difficulty
             value: $entity.difficulty
 ```

 `primaryKey` is an optional field.
-It pointes to the auto incremented column (if any) in db.
+It points to an auto incremented column (if any) in database.
 In case of update, it will be needed to retrieve the `id` of the affected row.
-checkout the `examples/upsert-example` for working demo
+See `examples/upsert-example` for a working demo.

-#### <a name="batchInsertLoader"></a> 3.
+#### <a name="batchInsertLoader"></a>3.
 Batch Insert Loader
-In cases where you want to insert a bulk of data in one go.
-Batch Insert Loader offers a great performance gain over multiple `Insert Loader`.
-It requires you to define `transformer`, `tableName`, `label` and `source`.
+In case you want to bulk insert data in one go, Batch Insert Loader offers a great performance gain over multiple `Insert Loader`.
+It requires you to define `transformer`, `tableName`, `label` and `source`:
 ```yaml
   - batchInsert:
       tableName: users # table to insert entity into